HŠK Zrinjski Mostar: The new era

 In the 2008–09 season, Zrinjski managed a 5–1 aggregate with over FC Vaduz in the first qualifying round of the UEFA Cup but lost 3–0 to SC Braga in the next round.
 They also won the Premier League for the second time, led by talismanic striker Krešimir Kordić, who top scored with 13 league goals.

-The league title meant that Zrinjski advanced to the second round of qualifying for the UEFA Champions League, their second time in the competition.
+The league title meant that Zrinjski advanced to the second round of UEFA Champions League qualifying, their second appearance in the competition.
 Unfortunately, the side lost 1–4 on aggregate to ŠK Slovan Bratislava despite a 1–0 home leg win.
-A disappointing 2009–10 season in the league left Zrinjski in fourth place.
+A disappointing 2009–10 league season left Zrinjski in fourth place.

 Zrinjski's participation in European football lasted longer in the 2010–11 season than in others, with the side beating both FC Tobol and Tre Penne before losing to Odense Boldklub in the third qualifying round of the UEFA Europa League.
 Zrinjski fell further down the league table and once again managed just a seventh-place finish, meaning the side would not play European football next season.
 In the 2011–12 season, Zrinjski improved only slightly: a sixth-place finish again meant that the side would not participate in continental football the following season.
 The 2012–13 season was the worst in almost ten years, with the club slumping to a ninth-place finish.
 However, they managed to qualify for European football through a strong cup performance, reaching the semi-finals.

-The 2013–14 season will long stay in the memories and hearts of Zrinjski supporters.
-After a season-long three-way battle for the title between themselves, NK Široki Brijeg and FK Sarajevo, Zrinjski came out victorious to win their third-ever Premier League title, their first since 2004–05.
+During the 2013–14 season, a season-long three-way battle for the title among themselves, NK Široki Brijeg and FK Sarajevo, Zrinjski came out victorious, winning their third-ever Premier League title, their first since 2004–05.
 The title win in the previous season once again sent Zrinjski to the UEFA Champions League second qualifying stage, where they drew NK Maribor.